Growing Science

 Advanced Tips

-Cannabis Life Cycles
+Cannabis Life Cycle

 In the wild, cannabis goes through three phases during its life cycle: (1) seeds germinate and seedlings sprout from seed; (2) the young plants grow vegetatively, marked by the proliferation of roots, stems and leaves; and (3) the plants mature, budding and flowering or ripening, until they reach sexual maturity, when they drop seed.[1]
 Understanding the crop life cycle is important for commercial cannabis production.
 Unless a grower grows an auto-flowering variety, light is the main driver of the “flip” between …